 Try not to worry as there is plenty of time to decide what you want to do and make plans.
 It helps to talk to someone and go through your options - speak to your school tutor or the National Careers Service.

-You can also visit your local drop-in centre to speak to a Youth Support Worker who will be able to offer advice, or chat to them over the phone.
-Find out more about your nearest drop-in centre.
+You can also contact a Youth Support Worker who will be able to offer advice, or chat to them over the phone.
+Find out who you can contact.

 You can also check out Princes Trust TEAM programme or their Get into Retail course and GAPS customer service training.